No-Git-Tag/cool-apps-collection/README.md

 [winaero tweaker](https://winaero.com/winaero-tweaker/) - an app that can customize windows 10 in many ways.

 [SpeedFan](https://www.almico.com/speedfan.php) - an app that can do plenty of things related to maintaining the physical hardware

+[Rufus](https://rufus.ie/en/#) - a great (open source) usb boot drive creator

 # MULTI-PLATFORM APPS